All Episodes

 Does it have the slightest idea, folks, when it will start working?

-That was AP Forbes is equally befuddled.
+Forbes is equally befuddled.

-In his second press conference, Fed Chairman Ben Bernanke touched on every topic, admitting the recovery was weaker than expected, and that temporary factors, it's beyond temporary factors like supply chain disruptions in Japan and high energy price.
+In his second press conference, Fed Chairman Ben Bernanke touched on every topic, admitting the recovery was weaker than expected, and that temporary factors, it's beyond temporary factors like supply chain disruptions in Japan and high energy prices.

 So it's not the Japanese earthquake.